fivemru/phpmyadmin-honeypot/README.md

 # phpmyadmin honeypot

-> A simple nodejs application that shows the login form in phpmyadmin.
+> A simple nodejs application that shows the login form of phpmyadmin.
 >
 > After sending the form with any login / password, a message with this data is sent to the Telegram messenger.